nestjs/docs.nestjs.com/content/microservices/custom-transport.md

 }
 ```

-and then use it in the `ClientsModule` like so
+and then use it in the `ClientsModule` like so:

 ```typescript
 @@filename(app.module)